euroargodev/VirtualFleet_recovery/README.md

 4. We compute the most probable position of the float cycle ``C`` and prediction metrics and figures.

 The reason why we make random perturbations of the float cycle ``C-1`` position is not because the float position is uncertain (with GPS it is fairly accurate most of the time), but because it is a cheap way to account for errors in the velocity field.
 Indeed, we assume that the _phase_ of the velocity field used to advect floats is the primary source of uncertainties to predict the final position.
-We do not account for strain errors at this point.
+We do not account for velocity shear/strain errors at this point.

 ## Installation

+Our goal is to distribute VFrecovery as a standalone pipy package.
+In the meantime, one need to work with this repo only.

-- Get this repository:
+- Download his repository:
 ```bash
 git clone git@github.com:euroargodev/VirtualFleet_recovery.git
 ```